 As mentioned above, the BFA in Musical Theatre consists of two major-specific labs in addition to the main program course requirements.
 The two labs included are Daily Dance and Private Voice.
 Daily Dance takes place five-days a week for all four years of the program, in which students will be trained in varying styles of dance.
 Private Voice takes place once a week for 45 minutes for all four years of the program where a student will study safe vocal techniques and build upon the strengths of their instrument.

 Can I audition for shows outside of Marymount Manhattan?

-During the academic year, students in the Musical Theatre Minor and BFA programs are required to obtain written permission from the faculty before pursuing outside projects.
+During the academic year, students in the BFA in Musical Theatre and BFA in Acting program are required to obtain written permission from the faculty before pursuing outside projects.
 This is not designed to inhibit students, but rather keep them focused on their studies given the rigor of the two programs.
-The faculty does grant this permission if a student has exemplary study habits and the opportunity will not directly interfere with their daily class work.
+Faculty do grant permission if a student has exemplary study habits and the opportunity will not directly interfere with their daily class work.

 Want to know more or schedule a class visit?
 Contact Theatre Recruitment and Admissions at email@example.com or call 212-774-0767.